-Flashback: Stop 'planting weed' on innocent civilians - IGP warns police officers
+FLASHBACK: Stop 'planting weed' on innocent civilians - IGP warns police officers

-The Ghana Police Service in October 2019 warned its officers against deliberately planting marijuana (weed) into the vehicle of civilians so that they can arrest them.
+In 2019, Ghana Police 2019 cautioned officers against planting weeds in the vehicles of civilians so they can turn around to arrest them.

-The leadership of the police said that reports of its officers engaging in such acts were embarrassing and should be stopped if they were true.

-A statement issued by the then Director of Public Affairs of the police, ACP David Eklu, said in addition to the complaints about the planting of weed, the police has also received calls, videos and messages of unprofessional conduct of its officers.

-The warning the police gave its officers was after the then Inspector-General of Police, James Oppong-Boanuh, ordered senior police officers to lead operations and patrols.
+According to the then IGP, James Oppong-Boanuh such acts must stop immediately as they have received public complaints, videos and messages of such unprofessional behaviour.

-Read the full story originally published on October 17, 2019 by starrfm.com.gh
+Read the full story originally published on October 17, 2019, on Ghanaweb

 A memo from the police headquarters to the various commands seen by Starr News said the reports are embarrassing and that such action must end immediately.